kalxas/rasdaman/doc/main/05_geo-services-guide.rst

    This WSClient feature is login protected: **OGC WCS > Describe Coverage tab** when one is already **logged in** with petascope admin user in **Admin tab**.

-The service URL for this feature is ``http://localhost:8080/rasdaman/admin/UpdateCoverageMetadata`` which operates through multipart/form-data POST requests.
-The request should contain 2 parts: the first part is coverageId to update, the second part is a path to a local text file to be uploaded to server.
+The service URL for this feature is ``/rasdaman/admin/coverage/update`` which operates through multipart/form-data POST requests.
+The request should contain 2 parts: the first part is ``coverageId`` to update, the second part is a path to a local text file to be uploaded to server.

 Alternatively, one can use REST API to update a coverage metadata with